craigcondit/uc-linux/README.md

 # uc-linux

-Micro-container for Docker which is designed to be small (~ 13 MB), extensible (support for Debian .deb packages), and functional.
+Micro-container for Docker which is designed to be small (~ 15 MB), extensible (support for Debian .deb packages), and functional.
 Further, images should be able to have reproducible builds.

 ### Base Packages ###
     - base-files - 0.0.1-0
-    - update-alternatives - 1.18.3-0
     - busybox - 1.23.2-0
     - libarchive - 3.1.2-0
     - libassuan - 2.3.0-0